 Treating and Preventing Infestations

-Bed bug infestations have to be handled in a specific way.
-If you simply try to spray a guest room infested with bed bugs, you risk them scattering to other parts of your property.
-Bed bugs must be targeted with very specific pesticides or, in some cases, steam treatments.
+Bed bug infestations must be handled in a specific way.
+If you simply spray a guest room infested with bed bugs, then you risk scattering them to other parts of your property.
+Bed bugs must be targeted with very specific pesticides or steam treatments.

+Hotel bed bug prevention can be tricky.
 No matter how diligent you are about cleaning your guest rooms, bed bugs can make their way into any hotel.
-Although, there are steps you can take to help reduce your chances of an infestation.
-For instance, make sure that you limit the number of places where they can hide and reproduce.
-In addition, arm your beds with mattress protectors and make sure that any crevasses behind baseboards, in plumbing, and window frames are properly sealed.
+There are steps you can take to help reduce the chances of an infestation.
+Make sure that you limit the number of places where they can hide.
+Cover your beds with mattress protectors, and make sure that any crevasses behind baseboards, in plumbing, and window frames are properly sealed.

 Make sure that your maintenance staff is prepared with the right tools to combat bed bugs at your hotel.
-Source1 Purchasing can help you secure the most competitive prices on bed bug pesticides and other tools from top-rated suppliers like HD Supply.
-Contact us today for a free cost savings analysis.
+Source1 Purchasing can help you secure the most competitive prices on bed bug pesticides and other hotel bed bug treatments from top-rated suppliers like HD Supply.
+Contact us today for a free cost-savings analysis.